-It has been called "the worst comedy ever made," but after seven years, Mrs Brown's Boys remains a hit with viewers.
+It has been called "the worst comedy ever made," but after eight years, Mrs Brown's Boys remains a huge hit with viewers.

 When the sitcom, created by and starring Brendan O'Carroll as a foul-mouthed Irish matriarch, arrived on screens in 2011, it was generally met with critical disgust.